oddacious/oddacious.github.io/_posts/2015-10-29-where-the-puck-stops.md

 So when I do that with 5v5, 4v4, shorthanded, and powerplay shots, how does it work?

 Pretty well, I think!
-It totally depends on how much weighting we give to the prior.
+It totally depends on how much weight we give to the prior.
 By putting a relatively high weight on the prior I'm limiting the effect of other categories plus muting the resulting actual number, which probably should not be taken literally unless the prior was more intelligently grounded.